goldenkairos/flowershop/README.md

  - Call the FlowerShop's create_boquet method with a number_of_flowers argument of 5.
  - Print the FlowerShop's inventory
  - Print the Boquet returned by the create_boquet call

+#WAVE 2

+Add an attribute to Flowers, called cost.
+Optional: Change your Flower initializer to use a default cost of 10.
+Add a class method to Boquet, called get_cost.
+This method will return the sum of the cost of the flowers in the Boquet.
+Update the main method to also print out the total cost of your boquet
+Optional: override Flower's _str_ method so it prints nicely, eg "blue tulip"